An unexpected job surge confounds the Fed's economic models

 In economic models used by the Fed and most mainstream economists, a job market with strong hiring and a low unemployment rate typically fuels higher inflation.
 Under this scenario, companies feel compelled to keep boosting wages to attract and keep workers.
 They often then pass those higher labor costs on to their customers by raising prices.
 Their higher-paid workers also have more money to spend.
 Both trends can feed inflation pressures.

-Yet even as hiring has been solid in the past six months, year-over-year inflation has fallen from a peak of 9.1% in June to 6.5% in December.
-Much of that decline reflects cheaper gas prices.
+Yet even as hiring has been solid in the past six months, year-over-year inflation has slowed from a peak of 9.1% in June to 6.5% in December.
+Much of that decline reflects cheaper gas.
 But even excluding volatile food and energy costs, the Fed’s preferred inflation gauge has risen at about a 3% annual rate over the past three months — not so far above its 2% target.

-Those trends have raised questions about a core aspect of the Fed’s higher interest rate policy.
+Those trends have raised questions about a core aspect of the Fed’s higher rate policy.
 Chair Jerome Powell has said that conquering inflation would require “some pain.”
 And the Fed’s policymakers have forecast that the unemployment rate would rise to 4.6% by the end of this year.
-In the past, an increase that much in the jobless rate has been associated with a recession.
+In the past, an increase that large in the jobless rate has occurred only during recessions.

 Yet Friday’s report suggests the possibility that the long-standing connection between a vigorous job market and high inflation has broken down.
-And that breakdown holds out a tantalizing possibility: That inflation could continue to decline even while employers keep adding jobs at a healthy pace.
+And that breakdown holds out a tantalizing possibility: That inflation could continue to decline even while employers keep adding jobs.

-“This does suggest that the traditional Fed models are not describing the current situation and that perhaps this time is actually different,” Pollak said in an interview.

-“The pandemic pushed the labor market into completely different territory,” she continued.
-“And so the usual forces may just not operate here.”
+“Their model is that this inflation is driven specifically by wage inflation,” said Preston Mui, senior economist at Employ America, an advocacy group.
+“In order to get that down, they think we have to bring some pain in the labor market in terms of higher unemployment.
+And what the past three months have shown us is that that model is just wrong.”

-Yet it’s also possible that Friday’s report could nudge the Fed in the opposite direction: The consistently strong job growth might convince Powell and other officials that, despite the signs that wage growth is slowing, a powerful job market will inevitably reignite inflation.
+That said, it’s possible that Friday’s report could still nudge the Fed in the opposite direction: The consistently strong job growth might convince Powell and other officials that, despite signs that wage growth is slowing, a powerful job market will inevitably reignite inflation.
 If so, their benchmark rate would have to stay high to cool the pace of hiring.

+With that outlook in mind, Wall Street traders are now pricing in an additional Fed rate hike this year: Investors foresee a 52% likelihood that the Fed will raise its benchmark rate by a quarter-point in both March and May, to a range of 5% to 5.25%.
+That’s the same level that Fed officials themselves had predicted in December.

+Many economists say the pandemic so disrupted the job market that it is acting differently than it has in the past.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.